What To Do If A Tenant Trashes Your Rental Property

 What would you do in this scenario?

-In some cases, the damage isn’t too bad – maybe they painted the walls a bright yellow or caused a small amount of water damage.
+In some cases, the damage isn’t too bad—maybe they painted the walls a bright yellow, stained the carpets and damaged the drywall.
 In worse cases, your tenant may have done everything but tear down the house itself, which would be merciful compared to what they did.

 Whether you’ve recently experienced a similar situation or are preparing for one, it’s important to have a plan in place in case your tenants trash your rental property.

 In most cases, the best thing to do at this point is to evict your tenant as soon as possible.
 Although the process can be a headache, it’s a possibility you’ve accepted once you decided to lease your property.

 Once the eviction process is complete and the tenants are out, you may be scratching your head and calculating the numbers to figure out the next best move.
 When a tenant trashes your rental property, you have essentially three options after conducting the eviction process: rehabbing and re-renting the home, rehabbing and selling the home, or selling the home as is and moving on.